conda/conda/docs/source/dev-guide/deep-dive-install.md

         "True if verification was run and successful"
 ```

-Additional `PathAction` subclasses will dd more methods and properties, but this is what the
+Additional `PathAction` subclasses will add more methods and properties, but this is what the
 transaction execution logic expects.
 To support all the different actions involved in populating
 the prefix, the `PathAction` class tree holds quite the graph: